arifmamur5-ops/web3-node-journey/README.md

 ### Known Issues & Next Steps

 ### 1. Missing Beacon Client Warning
-Currently, the Geth logs show: `Post-merge network, but no beacon client seen.
-Please launch a beacon client`.
+Currently, the Geth logs show: `Beacon client online, but no consensus updates.`.
 * **Status:** Open
 * **Context:** In the current Ethereum architecture (Post-Merge), Geth requires a Consensus Layer (CL) client to fully synchronize and verify blocks.
 * **Plan:** My next step is to set up a lightweight Consensus Client (like Lighthouse or Prysm) using Docker Compose to complete the full node stack without overloading the Lenovo V110's resources.

 ### 2. Hardware Resource Management
-* Syncing in `snap` mode on a dual-core Celeron requires heavy I/O wait monitoring.
+* Syncing on a dual-core AMD A9 requires heavy I/O wait monitoring.
-* **Optimization:** Considering limiting Docker CPU usage if the system becomes unresponsive during heavy sync periods.
+* **Optimization:** Considering limiting Docker CPU usage if the system becomes unresponsive.

 ### Verification
 Verified the node status using JSON-RPC: